dsyme/dsyme-presentations/design-notes/on-currying.md

 First, from the historical perspective most of this comes in via F# <-- OCaml <-- Standard ML  <-- Edinburgh ML.
 For raw core FP code (let, let let) the technical details are mostly the same as OCaml.
-There are a lot of extra details about how the mechanism works w.r.t. object programming, subsumption, quotations and the compiled form of curried functions but we can skip those for now.
+There are a lot of extra details about how the mechanism works w.r.t. object programming, subsumption and quotations but we can skip those for now.
+I've added a note on and the compiled form of curried and tupled functions values and declarations at the end of this note.

 At the time F# 1.x was designed (2002-2004) the strongly-typed starting points we had were Java, C# 1.x, OCaml, Standard ML and Haskell.
 There was no real integration of OO and FP